Fix Permissions of Folders and Files

 Fixing permissions of Files and Folders in an account can be a helpful step in troubleshooting a web error of your own, or someone else’s support request.
-Reclaim Hosting has Apache software on all servers, both Shared Hosting and Domain of One’s Own, to run behind the scenes and handle all content on the server.
+Reclaim Hosting has Apache software running on all Shared Hosting and Domain of One’s Own servers to handle all content on the server.
 The software’s job is to accept requests from clients and then send responses to those requests.
 Apache receives a URL, translates it into a program or file name, executes it, and then sends it back to the requester.
 If Apache can’t complete this process, it throws an error.

 Sometimes permissions to handle these requests may be set too openly, which can also cause Apache to send an error to the user.
 All Reclaim users technically are permitted to reset their own permissions, as Reclaim servers have a shell script located at /root/fixperms.sh– this will fix permissions in the cPanel automatically (this includes all directories, not just public_html).
 To fix permissions on a specific account, run the following command: